shivannis/xandr-docs-public/xandr-docs/curate/traffic-quality.md

 # Microsoft Curate - Traffic quality

 Microsoft Advertising makes every effort to search for sellers, publishers, placements, or domains that are seeing illegitimate conversion or click rates.
 We continue to improve the automated and manual processes of analysis by which we patrol the inventory that runs through our platform.
-If you have specific questions on how our Traffic Quality team operates, please reach out to your Microsoft Advertising representative.
+If you have specific questions on how our Traffic Quality team operates, reach out to your Microsoft Advertising representative.

 This page describes what to do if you discover suspicious traffic affecting your business and answers some frequently asked questions about traffic quality.